REAson d'etre productions

 What is Contact Improvisation?

-This is Kathleen Rea's definition of Contact Improvisation:
+This is the founder of REAson d’etre dance Kathleen Rea’s definition of Contact Improvisation:

-• This definition of Contact Improvisation is Kathleen's personal feeling of what Contact Improvisation is to her.
-Others will describe it differently, and this variance and diversity of opinions are for her one of the strengths of Contact Improvisation.
+• This definition of Contact Improvisation is my personal feeling of what Contact Improvisation is to me.
+Others will describe it differently, and this diversity of opinions are for me one of the strengths of Contact Improvisation.
 One of the founders, Nancy Stark Smith, wrote: “Throughout CI’s development, a gentle anarchy has prevailed over its organization.”
-Kathleen feels that this is a fundamental aspect of the form.

-• Create and produce dance performances, dance films, festivals, dance workshops, classes, and dance jams.
+• Create and produce dance performances, dance films, dance film festivals, dance workshops, classes, and contact research labs.

 • provide scholarships and sliding scale pricing to increase access